If You Give a Mouse a Cookie: Art

+Awards & recognition

+If You Give a Mouse a Cookie won a number of awards following its release, including the Alabama Camellia Children's Choice Book Award (1986-87), Georgia Children's Book Award (1988), Buckeye Children's Book Award (1989), Nevada Young Readers' Award (1989), California Young Reader Medal (1988), Colorado Children's Book Award (1988).

+Additionally, it was a nominee for the Nebraska Golden Sower Award in 1987, the Washington Children's Choice Picture Book Award and Kentucky Bluegrass Award in 1988, and the Grand Canyon Reader Award in 1989.

+In 2006, Numeroff won the Milner Award for her work on If You Give a Mouse a Cookie.
+The book was inducted into the Picture Book Hall of Fame in 2015.

 In popular culture

 If You Give a Mouse a Cookie quickly became established as a popular favorite and is today considered a contemporary classic.
-A series of seventeen titles followed.
-They have been translated into more than thirteen languages.
-The If You Give... series has garnered numerous awards, and their popularity is witnessed by their consistent presence on The New York Times Best Seller List.
+In 1993, the book was featured on Reading Rainbow.

-Charles Schulz created two Peanuts strips about If You Give a Mouse a Cookie, and in 2000 Oprah Winfrey chose If You Give a Pig a Pancake as one of her favorite things in 2000.
+Charles Schulz created two Peanuts strips about If You Give a Mouse a Cookie.
+In 2000, Oprah Winfrey chose If You Give a Pig a Pancake as one of her favorite things.
 She also included it on her list Oprah's Favorite Things from A-Z in that same year.

-"If You Give a Moose a Muffin" was the answer to a question on Jeopardy!.
-The books have been adapted into plays for children's theaters.
-The Bronx Zoo in New York featured the art in their Children's Zoo for one year and the artwork has been used to create murals in the wings of children's hospitals.
+The Bronx Zoo featured the art in its Children's Zoo for one year.
 The series has fans of all ages from all over the world including Japan, where an entire Tokyo city bus was painted with images of Mouse.

-Mouse also made it to the White House; in Laura Bush's Celebration of American Authors at the 2001 Presidential Inauguration Felicia Bond and Laura Numeroff were among those honored for their If You Give... series, and the former First Lady writes that the Bush family cat India's favorite book was If You Take a Mouse to the Movies.
+The book has also made it to the White House.
+In Laura Bush's Celebration of American Authors at the 2001 Presidential Inauguration, Felicia Bond and Laura Numeroff were among those honored for their If You Give... series.
+The Bush family writes that their cat India's favorite book was If You Take a Mouse to the Movies.
 A bronze sculpture of her sleeping on the book is included in the George W. Bush Presidential Library.
 First Lady Michelle Obama read If You Give a Mouse a Cookie on the White House lawn during the 2009 Easter Egg Roll.

 The book itself was featured in an episode of Kino's Storytime, and appeared as part of a "Mail Time" segment on the Blue's Clues episode "Blue's ABCs".

+In the movie Air Force One, a captured President warns the Vice-President via phone about negotiating with the terrorists holding him hostage by saying, "If you give a mouse a cookie..."
+She responds with a knowing look, "...they're going to want a glass of milk."

+In the September 18, 2025 episode of The Late Show with Stephen Colbert Colbert's monologue segment uses the book's cover in political satire, altered to depict Jimmy Kimmel as the cookie, in reference to ABC's indefinite suspension of Jimmy Kimmel Live! under perceived political pressure from the Trump administration, following CBS' cancellation two months earlier of The Late Show.